Dachshund Rescue NW and Dachshund Club of Spokane

 6. Bottled water

-8. Purina Dog Chow in the green bags is the food we feed around 500+ pounds a month so we always smile when folks bring unopened bags of dog food.
+8. Purina Dog Chow in the green bag and it will say Chicken on the front also is the food we feed around 500+ pounds a month so we always smile when folks bring unopened bags of our dog food.
+We are doing fine on canned food and dog cookies so thanks.

 And of course: